mbeddr/mps-platform-docs/src/doc/docs/home/general.md

 !!! question "Are there any video tutorials besides the official videos?"

-    Yes, there is [Heavy Meta TV](https://heavymeta.tv) which hosts an in depth tutorial for JetBrains Meta Programming System (MPS) of about 20 hours.
+    Yes, there is [Heavy Meta TV](https://heavymeta.tv) which hosts in-depth tutorials about MPS with a total length of 20 hours.
 The tutorials were filmed as part of a series of live streams in 2018/2019.

-!!! question "I want to learn more about Domain-specific languages.
+!!! question "I want to learn more about domain-specific languages.
 Where do I start?"

-    Start with the slides [Introduction to Domain-Specific Languages](http://voelter.de/data/presentations/dslIntro2023.pdf) [Markus Völter](https://voelter.de/publications.html).
-On the [books page](https://voelter.de/books.html), he also has a few relevant books like DSL Engineering (2013) and How to Understand Almost Anything - A Practitioner's Guide to Domain Analysis (2013).
+    Start with the slides: [Introduction to Domain-Specific Languages](http://voelter.de/data/presentations/dslIntro2023.pdf) by [Markus Völter](https://voelter.de/publications.html).
+On the [books page](https://voelter.de/books.html), there are also a few relevant books like DSL Engineering (2013) and How to Understand Almost Anything - A Practitioner's Guide to Domain Analysis (2013).

 !!! question "What are the most important shortcuts?"